Juventud Guerrera: Extreme Championship Wrestling (1996)

-World Championship Wrestling
+World Championship Wrestling (1996-2000)

 Early years (1996–1997)

 In WCW, Guererra made his debut on August 26, 1996, edition of Monday Nitro in a victory over Billy Kidman.
 He would compete throughout 1996 and 1997 under a mask, like the one he wore in Mexico and ECW.

 Cruiserweight Champion (1998)

 Beginning in 1998, Guerrera pinned Último Dragón to win the Cruiserweight Championship on the inaugural edition of Thunder on January 8, 1998.
 However, he would then lose the title to Rey Misterio Jr. one week later on the following edition of Thunder.
 At SuperBrawl VIII, Guerrera challenged Chris Jericho for the title in a mask vs. title match, in which Guerrera lost forcing him to unmask.
-After unmasking Guerrera, Jericho would often berate Guerrera for his looks by referring to him as "Quasi-juice" which was in reference to "Quasimodo", the disfigured lead character in The Hunchback of Notre Dame.
+After unmasking Guerrera, Jericho would often berate Guerrera for his looks by referring to him as "Quasi-juice" which was in reference to "Quasimodo", the disfigured lead character in The Hunchback of Notre-Dame.
 Later in the year, Guerrera defeated Jericho at Road Wild to capture his second Cruiserweight Championship.
 He retained the belt at Fall Brawl against Silver King, before losing to Billy Kidman the following night on Nitro.

 Filthy Animals (1999–2000)

 Later on, Guerrera became an announcer on Thunder in order to remain on-screen while rehabilitating an injury.
 On November 29, 1999, Guerrera defeated Jushin Thunder Liger to win the IWGP Junior Heavyweight Championship on Nitro.
 The next week, he would lose the title back to Liger, as Psicosis substituted for Guerrera due to injury (in reality, Guerrera and Jerry Flynn were arrested for DUI, thus no-showed).
 After his injury healed, he joined former rival Rey Mysterio Jr., Konnan, Billy Kidman, and others to form The Filthy Animals.
 During the group's run, Guerrera and Mysterio Jr. became the World Tag Team Champions.

 Guerrera appeared as himself in the 2000 film Ready to Rumble.

 In October 2000, during a WCW tour of Australia, Guerrera was arrested at the hotel in which the wrestlers were staying, after an incident in which he was discovered naked and screaming in a hallway, and then attacking police officers who had arrived to detain him.
 According to the 2004 book The Death of WCW, Guerrera was reportedly under the influence of PCP at the time.
 Guerrera was expelled from the remainder of the tour and later released by WCW, and was ordered to pay nearly $1,800 in fines.
+WCW closed down in 5 months later after the final episode of Monday Nitro on March 26, 2001.